recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 <img src="pic_1.png" width="60%" height="60%">

 All topics that publishers have published are accessible for other people who can pretend to be the subscribers.
 Imagine that we have published some topics to the MQTT broker including some sensitive topics which we don't want other people to access.
 Or if we use username and password to authenticate separately on each IoT device.
-The passwords may be leaked in some way.
+The passwords can be revealed somehow.
 It's necessary to store the passwords on the trusted devices.
 The chart may help you understand.

 <img src="pic_2.png" width="60%" height="60%">

 Assume that we have already got one trusted device, so we can start to set up the environment step by step.
 We need to startup two MQTT brokers.
-All outcome subscribers' topics should be sent to broker2, and the other one used to provide service for publishers.
+All outcome topics from untrusted devices should be sent to broker2, and the other one used to provide service for trusted services.
+The broker2 plays the role just like a firewall, it decides whether forwarding the requests to the broker1 or not.
 So we can set our rules between these two brokers.
 Firstly generate your password file, you can set the user name and password whatever you like, here I set my user name and password to forward/forward123.
 ```shell
 sudo mosquitto_passwd -c /etc/mosquitto/passwd forward
 Password: forward123